ssteele/job-apps/README.md

     // Notes                                                        // random notes, how you felt about the interview, the people, how well you did, anything really
     // Email communication                                          // i usually copy important email communications here surrounding the meeting

-Now when you go back to the app, that spinning <i class="icon-refresh"> should be a clickable interview icon.
+Now when you go back to the app, that spinning arrow should be a clickable interview icon.
 Click it to view the interview page you just made.

 ###Interview Aide